semliki/swichr/README.md

 Swichr
 ======

 Swichr is a small bash script that allows you to easily switch between colorschemes by using a system of templates.
+Gone are the days of editing every configuration file manually!

-This script is inspired by [dkeg's](https://github.com/dkeg) script [gtkColor](https://github.com/dkeg/inspin/blob/master/gtkColor)
+This script is inspired by [dkeg's](https://github.com/dkeg) script [gtkColor](https://github.com/dkeg/inspin/blob/master/gtkColor).
+The color scheme layout is also inspired by his color scheme files [see here](https://github.com/dkeg/crayolo).

 Usage